Mills Entertainment: History

-Mills Entertainment was founded in 2003 in upstate New York by Michael Mills.
-Its first professional booking was a performance by the magicians Penn & Teller in Schenectady, New York.
-In 2003, Mills Entertainment produced a comedy tour featuring improv performers Colin Mochrie and Brad Sherwood; the tour expanded to approximately 500 performances and grossed an estimated $30 million.
+Mills Entertainment was founded in 2003 by Michael Mills in upstate New York.
+Its first professional booking was a performance by the magicians Penn & Teller at Proctors Theatre in Schenectady, New York.
+In 2003, Mills Entertainment produced a comedy tour featuring improv performers Colin Mochrie and Brad Sherwood; the tour expanded to over 500 performances and grossed an estimated $30 million.

 In its early years, Mills Entertainment concentrated on comedy programming.
 Tours such as the Laughter Arts Festival (LAF), The Nobodies of Comedy, NBC's Last Comic Standing Live, and Comedy Central on Campus brought emerging stand-up performers into theatre and performing-arts-centre circuits.
-Comedians who appeared on these tours in some of their first theatre engagements include Jim Gaffigan, John Mulaney, Amy Schumer and Andrew Schulz.
+Comedians who appeared on these tours in some of their first theatre engagements include Jim Gaffigan, John Mulaney, Amy Schumer, and Andrew Schulz.

 By 2010, Mills Entertainment expanded its offerings to include live tours with reality television personalities, such as a stage shows for the likes of Anthony Bourdain, Cesar Millan, and Buddy Valastro of the series Cake Boss.
 By the mid-2010s, it began producing tours for digital content creators.
 In 2014, it produced the "Tyler Oakley’s Slumber Party" tour, which grossed approximately $1.3 million.
 In 2015, it organized a global tour for the YouTube personality Lilly Singh.

-In April 2015, the talent agency Creative Artists Agency (CAA) acquired an equity stake in Mills Entertainment.
-Following the investment, Mills Entertainment continued to operate as an independent subsidiary, opening a Los Angeles office in 2016 to support its nationwide growth.
+In April 2015, Creative Artists Agency (CAA) acquired an equity stake in Mills Entertainment.
+Following the investment, Mills Entertainment continued to operate as an independent subsidiary and in 2016 opened an office in Los Angeles.
+Also, in 2016, Mills Entertainment, Bethany Mota, Tyler Oakley and CAA jointly launched Camp17, a series of themed summer camps featuring digital influencers.

+In 2016, Mills Entertainment launched the touring stage adaptation Daniel Tiger's Neighborhood Live!, based on the PBS Kids series from Fred Rogers Productions; by the end of 2021 the production had played more than 200 performances in over 120 North American cities and earned more than US$13 million in ticket sales.
+In 2018, the company partnered with Mattel's American Girl brand to produce American Girl Live, a touring musical inspired by the doll line.
+In 2019, Mills Entertainment announced a partnership with Hasbro for a touring musical based on My Little Pony.

-Live productions were suspended during the COVID-19 pandemic from 2020 to 2021, with operations resuming as public health restrictions were lifted.
+From 2020 to 2021, live productions were suspended during the COVID-19 pandemic, with operations resuming as public health restrictions were lifted.

 In September 2025, Mills Entertainment, in partnership with Clearly Canadian, Maximum Effort, and Amazon MGM Studios, announced a national tour featuring actor Ryan Reynolds to support the release of John Candy: I Like Me, which Reynolds produced.